Skip to content

 netsh advfirewall firewall show rule name=all

-2. Retrieve firewall rules using PowerShell:
+2. Firewall rules via PowerShell:

 Get-NetFirewallRule